jfalxa/wchooks/README.md

 The `Component` factory is the function used to build an HTMLElement that can work with hooks.

-It's first argument should be a renderer function that can run hooks and returns a value that can be rendered with the `render` function passed as second argument.
+Its first argument should be a renderer function that can run hooks and returns a value that can be rendered with the `render` function passed as second argument.

 This function is for example the one you get from `import { render } from "lit-html"`, it works in tandem with the `html` function also exported by `lit-html`.

-The class returned by the `Component` factory is an extension of `HTMLElement` and can be used when calling `customElements.define()`
+The class returned by the `Component` factory is an extension of `HTMLElement` and can be used when calling `customElements.define()`.

 ```typescript
 function Component<T>(